 Living paycheck to paycheck pretty much sucks.
 Amiright?

-That’s not to say that some good can’t come out of the experience – as you’ll soon see with some of these living paycheck to paycheck stories I’ve collected from others.
+That’s not to say that some good can’t come out of the experience – as you’ll soon see with some of these living paycheck-to-paycheck stories I’ve collected from others.

 When you’re in the trenches, barely making ends meet, and tired of not having anything leftover to spend on your wants (heck, maybe even scrimping on your needs, as well), then you can turn to these inspiring stories from others who are right there with you.